Pulmonary atresia with intact ventricular septum

 Procedures in the first days to weeks of life

 - Balloon valvotomy.
 If the leaflets in your baby's pulmonary valve are fused, your doctor might create a small hole at the center of the valve using a small amount of energy (radiofrequency ablation) or a wire and then open the leaflets using a balloon.

 - Ductal stent placement.
 Placement of a rigid tube (stent) in the channel that connects the aorta and pulmonary artery (ductus arteriosus) permits blood to travel to the lungs.

 - Balloon atrial septostomy.
-In rare circumstances, your doctor also may use a balloon to open up the foramen ovale, which typically may close soon after birth or becomes restrictive.
+In rare circumstances, your doctor also may use a balloon to open up the foramen ovale, which may close soon after birth or becomes restrictive.
 This increases the amount of blood that can be pumped to the lungs.

 - Systemic-to-pulmonary artery shunt.
-This is a surgical procedure that may be needed in the first few days of life to increase blood flow to the lungs by creation of a connection between one of the arteries and the pulmonary artery (shunt) using a small tube of synthetic material.
+This is a surgical procedure that may be needed in the first few days of life to increase blood flow to the lungs by creation of a connection (shunt) between one of the arteries and the pulmonary artery using a small tube of synthetic material.
 One example of such procedure is the Blalock-Taussig shunt (BT shunt).
-This represents the first-stage palliation till your baby is big enough to undergo the second stage.
+This represents the first-stage palliation until your baby is big enough to undergo the second stage.

 Later surgical procedures